morse-simulator/morse/doc/morse/dev/adding_component.rst

 +++++++++++++++++++++++++++++

 Components import (for actuators) or export (for sensors) data.
-These data are declared as a set of *data field* specific to the component, accessible through the ``local_data`` map.
-You must use the :py:meth:`morse.helpers.components.add_data` to declare the different fields of your component.
+These data are declared as a set of *data field*s specific to the component, accessible through the ``local_data`` map.
+You must use the :py:meth:`morse.helpers.components.add_data` method to declare your component's fields.

 .. code-block:: python